 Updated June 2026 · Colorado Springs Utilities · Colorado

 Colorado Springs homeowners stack the 30% federal tax credit and Colorado Springs Utilities net metering.
-With 5.5 peak sun hours a day and bills averaging $120/month, the typical Colorado Springs system pays back in about 8.6 years.
+At 5.5 peak sun hours a day, a home with a $120/month bill (about 857 kWh) needs roughly a 6.5 kW system — 17 panels — and pays back in about 8.1 years.

 Federal Credit